-Ashly nXe and nXp amplifiers have multi-user/multilevel security capability.
-When security levels are defined, a person must have a User Name, Password, and sufficient access level to make changes.
-Seven different users are supported; a Default user, an Admin user, and five additional custom named users.
+Ashly nXe and nXp amplifiers have multi-user/multi-level security capability.
+When security levels are defined, a person must have a user name, password, and sufficient access level to make changes.
+Seven different users are supported; default user, admin user, and five additional custom named users.
 All security information is stored in the amplifier, not in presets.
 Passwords are case sensitive.

-The Security tab has three sections, the [Current User] section that shows the currently logged in user and their access level, the [Log-In] section where a person logs in as Default, Admin, or custom user name, and the[Device Users] section where new user names and passwords are entered and where access levels are assigned for each user name.
+The security tab has three sections; The [Current User] section that shows the currently logged in user and their access level; the [Log-In] section where a person logs in as default, admin, or custom user name; and the [Device Users] section where new user names and passwords are entered and where access levels are assigned for each user name.

-Default - The Default user is the base level of access, cannot be renamed, and never requires a password.
-The factory setting for the Default user is to allow full access.
-Anyone can log in as the Default user, so it's user access level should be set low, typically View Only, once security settings have been
+Default - The default user is the base level of access, cannot be renamed, and never requires a password.
+The factory setting for the default user is to allow full access.
+Anyone can log in as the default user, so its user access level should be set low, typically view only, once security settings have been implemented.